 HOW PROJECTS ARE STARTED

 Officially, a standards project does not exist until a PAR is approved.
-However, often the members of a potential working group will have gathered to work on a PAR and to gain the support of their potential sponsor.
+However, often the members of a potential working group will have gathered to work on a PAR and to gain the support of their potential Standards Committee.
 This type of gathering, known as a study group, can exist for up to six months before a PAR needs to be submitted.
 (Of course, new PARs can be developed by existing working groups as additional projects as well.)

 A PAR is a small, structured, and highly detailed document that essentially states the reason why the project exists and what it intends to do.
 Many groups treat the PAR as their permission to move forward (which, in fact, it is).